waynodiablo/Oystercard/pills/javascript_module_pattern.md

 }
 ```

-Second, there are a set of mysterious parentheses than wrap the anonymous function.
+Second, there are a set of mysterious parentheses that wrap the anonymous function.
 These are just to [keep the JavaScript syntax checker happy](http://benalman.com/news/2010/11/immediately-invoked-function-expression/).

 ```js
 (function() {